- IPAS Month

 The cause of this shower β Comet 21P/Giacobini-Zinner β was at perihelion in March of this year.
 Will we finally see a storm of Draconid meteors this year?
 Yes please!

 The radiant point for the Draconid meteor shower almost coincides with the head of the constellation Draco the Dragon in the northern sky.
-Thatβs why you can view the Draconids best from the Northern Hemisphere.
+Thatβs why you can view the Draconids best from the Northern Hemisphere (and early in the Evening.)

 Monday October 20 – Tuesday October 21